aws-samples/amazon-security-lake-machine-learning/README.md

 **Load Data:**
 ![0.1-load-data](source/notebooks/tsat/0.1-load-data.ipynb)
 - Establish the Athena connection to query data in Security Lake and create a time series dataset.
+- Note : This notebook queries Security Hub Findings data from Security Lake and can be extended to any other Security Lake data source.
+To do so, change the TABLE parameter from security hub findings to any desired data source within Security Lake.

 **Trend Detector:**
 ![1.1-trend-detector](source/notebooks/tsat/1.1-trend-detector.ipynb)
 - Trend represents a directional change in the level of a time series.
 This directional change can be either upward (increase in level) or downward (decrease in level)